slemire/slemire.github.io/_posts/2020-08-22-htb-writeup-magic.md

 ![](/assets/images/htb-writeup-magic/sysinfo3.png)

-The program is vulnerable because we control the PATH and the program doesn't use absolute path to execute the programs so we can execute arbitrary programs as root.
+The program is vulnerable because we control the PATH and the program doesn't use the absolute path to execute the programs so we can execute anything we want as root.
 To get root I'll just create a script that sets the SUID bit on  `/bin/bash`, name it `free` and call `/bin/sysinfo` after setting the path to my current directory so it doesn't execute the real `free` program but my own script.

 ![](/assets/images/htb-writeup-magic/root.png)